- LEADING EFFECTIVELY ARTICLE

 When people feel comfortable speaking up, asking questions, and disagreeing with the status quo, they also feel comfortable taking risks and exchanging innovative new ideas.
 A psychologically safe environment starts with a feeling of belonging, where people feel assured their perspectives are valuable.

-11. Manage change & disruption by building trust.
+9. Manage change & disruption with change leadership.

 Ready to Take the Next Step?